lokeshbs1994/lokeshbs1994/README.md

 - 🌱 I’m currently learning **core java and advanced java**

+- 🤔 Exploring technologies such as HTML, CSS, Javascript, React, Node.js, Express and MongoDB.

 - 🎓 Self Taught and always learning by seeking out new challenges.

 - 💼 Currently looking for opportunities for Full Time employment as a Developer